sbaiahmed1/react-native-blur/README.md

 ### Recommendation

 **Choose @sbaiahmed1/react-native-blur if:**
-- You want real blur effects on Android
+- You want real blur effects on Android, including liquid glass effects.
 - You're building for the new React Native architecture
 - You need maximum flexibility and don't want vendor lock-in
 - You want the latest performance optimizations